AmberSahdev/Open-Interface/README.md

     <summary><b>Set up the OpenAI API key</b></summary>

 - Get your OpenAI API key
-  - Open Interface needs access to GPT-4V to perform user requests.
-GPT-4V keys can be downloaded from your [OpenAI account](https://platform.openai.com/).
+  - Open Interface needs access to GPT-4o to perform user requests.
+GPT-4o keys can be downloaded from your OpenAI account at [platform.openai.com/settings/organization/api-keys](https://platform.openai.com/settings/organization/api-keys).
   - [Follow the steps here](https://help.openai.com/en/articles/8264644-what-is-prepaid-billing) to add balance to your OpenAI account.
-To unlock GPT-4V a minimum payment of $5 is needed.
+To unlock GPT-4o a minimum payment of $5 is needed.
   - [More info](https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4)
 - Save the API key in Open Interface settings
   - In Open Interface, go to the Settings menu on the top right and enter the key you received from OpenAI into the text field like so: <br>